By: Lauren Barton, CPA, Supervisor | Real Estate & Construction Industry Team

 Alternative 1031 Like-Kind Exchange Strategy

-With both property values and tax rates at their highest levels in several years, selling a property can be a double edged sword for many taxpayers.
+With both property values and tax rates at their highest levels in several years, selling a property can be a double-edged sword for many taxpayers.
 A 1031 like-kind exchange has been a popular tax-savings and deferral strategy that has picked up popularity as the market is on a rebound.
-Sometimes finding a specific replacement property that is appropriate for your business needs or portfolio, while still considering the exclusions involved, can be very difficult.
+Sometimes finding a specific replacement property that is appropriate for your business needs or a portfolio, while still considering the exclusions involved, can be very difficult.
 One option that has been gaining momentum recently is a Tenant in Common arrangement.
 This is also known as a “TIC.”

 In 2002, the IRS released Revenue Procedure 2002-22, which stated that undivided fractional interests in real properties that are held by TIC’s did NOT constitute an interest in a business entity.
 The procedure simply states that a taxpayer may exchange their wholly-owned real property for a TIC interest.
-As you may already be aware, the 1031 exchange rules to do not allow property to be exchanged for interests in other business entities.
+As you may already be aware, the 1031 exchange rules to do not allow the property to be exchanged for interests in other business entities.

 Below is a brief summary of the conditions set forth by the IRS (Revenue Procedure 2002-22, Section 6) for exchanging real property for a TIC interest: